AttentionSeekers/FarSightBERT/report/2.metho.typ

 In our implementation, we have fixed the architecture as shared in @farsight-orig.
 A schematic overview of the architecture is presented in the accompanying image.
 The Bi-LSTM model is configured with the following specifications:

-- *Number of Layers:* 1
+- *Number of LSTM layers:* 1
+- *Linear Layer:* A fully connected layer reduces the $768$ dimensional BioBERT embeddings to a latent space of $289$ dimensions.
+This layer acts like a dimensional reduction step while aiming to retain semantic richness, i.e. extract most information from $768$ input dimension.
-- *Hidden State Size:* 150
+- *Hidden State Size:* $300$ units per direction, resulting in a total of $600$ when combined due to bidirectionality.
+- *Bi-LSTM Module:* A single-layer bidirectional LSTM processes the reduced embeddings to capture both forward and backward contextual dependencies.
-- *Embedding Layer:* A fully connected layer is placed before the Bi-LSTM module to reduce the dimensionality of BERT's 768-dimensional contextualized embeddings to 289 while retaining maximum semantic information.
+- *Embedding Layer:* A fully connected layer is placed before the Bi-LSTM module to reduce the dimensionality of BERT's $768$ dimensional contextualized embeddings to $289$ while retaining maximum semantic information.
-- *Output Layer:* Another fully connected layer is added after the Bi-LSTM module to process the output.
+- *Output Layer:* A final fully connected layer maps the 600-dimensional BiLSTM to $19$ output classes.

 == ConvNet, Convolutional Neural Network
 CNN has proven to be an efficient architecture to process image data.
 CNN utilizes convolving filters (kernels) to extract meaningful features from input data.
 We extend these capabilities of CNN to textual modality.
 Each filter is responsible for extracting one feature; multiple filters can be combined to fetch multiple features.

-Under the hood, the input is a 768-dimensional vector derived from BERT embeddings.
-A convolution operation involving a filter is applied to a window of h terms to produce a new feature.
+Under the hood, the input is a 768-dimensional vector derived from BioCLinicalBERT embeddings.
+A convolution operation involving a filter is applied to a window of $h$ terms to produce a new feature.
 This features are applied to every possible window of terms in embeddings.

 The ConvNet architecture used in this study is configured as follows:

-- *Input Layer:* Accepts 768-dimensional BERT embeddings and transforms it 289-dimensional while retaining maximum semantic information.
+- *Input Layer:* A fully connected layer reduces the 768-dimensional BioBERT embeddings to a latent space of $289$ dimensions.
+This layer acts like a dimensional reduction step while aiming to retain maximum semantic information.
+- *Reshaping step:* The $289$ dimensional vector is reshaped into a 2D grid of shape $(1,17,17)$ to simulate a spatial structure for 2D convolution.
+This is purely a data wrangling step for 2D convolution and does not reflect any real spatial locality.
-- *Convolutional Layer:* Applies 19 filters of size 3 with stride 1
+- *Convolutional Layer:* A 2D convolution layer applies 19 filters of size $3\x3$ with stride 1 producing $19$ feature maps.
-- *Activation Function:* ReLU is applied after the convolutional layer.
+- *Activation Function:* ReLU is applied after the convolutional layer to introduce non-linearity and promote sparse activation.
-- *Output Layer:* Output feature map is flattened and passed through a fully connected layer to produce the final probabilities across 19 target classes.
+- *Output Layer:* Output feature maps are flattened and passed through a fully connected layer to produce the logits to output 19 target classes.

 This architecture is particularly effective for capturing local dependencies in textual data, making it well-suited for analyzing clinical nursing notes.
 The ConvNet model complements the Bi-LSTM by focusing on local patterns, while the Bi-LSTM captures long-term dependencies.